 It’s February, and you know what that means… time to make valentines!
-I’ve never been super into Valentine’s Day (you won’t see my house decorated for it or anything) but I’ve always enjoyed participating in exchanges and making cute little gifts for friends.
+I’ve never been super into Valentine’s Day (you won’t see my house overly decorated for it – just a bit of blush decor) but I’ve always enjoyed participating in exchanges and making cute little gifts for friends.

 We do an optional valentine exchange at work every year and as I was perusing Pinterest this week to get an idea for my valentines I found this super cute picture of bookmarks made out of pink paint chips!
 Could it be any more appropriate for me, the DIY/house updating addict?
 And, on top of that, it’s something they can actually USE!
 I loved the idea.
 So off to Home Depot I went to grab 15 free paint chips – talk about cheap valentines! 😉 I also had to go to Michael’s to get the heart punch and ribbon, but for only $4 I had all the materials I needed.
 Not bad for 25 cute, functional valentines!
 I hope you have as much fun making these as I did!